-Description Capability Policy Comments Enable SO can configure the policy to enable or disable the Non-FIPS algorithms available Allow Disable availability of non-FIPS algorithms at the time the HSM is initialized.
-Disallow Disable The HSM must operate using FIPS-approved algorithms only.
-Must be disabled in FIPS mode Allow Enable SO can configure the policy to enable or disable the use of Password authentication Allow Disable passwords without trusted path for authentication.
-Disallow Disable The HSM must operate using the trusted path and module- generated secrets for authentication.
-Enable SO can configure the policy to enable or disable the use of Trusted path authentication Allow Disable the trusted path and module-generated secrets for authentication.
-Trusted pain authentication Disallow Disable The HSM must operate using passwords without trusted path for authentication.
-The capability is disallowed in a Level 2 configuration.
-2 M of N Allow N/A SO can configure the policy to enable or disable the use of M of N secret sharing to activate the module.
+Description Capability SA PCI Policy Comments Allow Х х Enable SO can configure the policy to enable or disable the availability of Non-FIPS algorithms Allow ^ Disable non-FIPS algorithms at the time the HSM is initialized. available Disallow Disable The HSM must operate using FIPS-approved algorithms only.
+Must be disabled in FIPS mode Allow х Х Enable Disable SO can configure the policy to enable or disable the use of passwords without trusted path for authentication.
+Password authentication Disallow Disable The HSM must operate using the trusted path and module- generated secrets for authentication.
+Trusted path authentication Allow Enable Disable SO can configure the policy to enable or disable the use of the trusted path and module-generated secrets for authentication.
+Trusted path authentication Disallow х х Disable The HSM must operate using passwords without trusted path for authentication.
+M of N Allow Enable Disable SO can configure the policy to enable or disable the use of M of N secret sharing to activate the module.
 Requires that the policy for "trusted path" authentication be enabled.
-Disallow The HSM must operate without M of N secret sharing for activation.
-Allow Enable SO can configure the policy to enable or disable the Cloning Allow Disable availability of the cloning function for the HSM as a whole.
+Disallow х х Disable The HSM must operate without M of N secret sharing for activation.
+Cloning Allow х х Enable Disable SO can configure the policy to enable or disable the availability of the cloning function for the HSM as a whole.
 Disallow Disable The HSM must operate without cloning.
-Allow Enable SO can configure the policy to enable or disable the Masking Disable availability of the masking function for the HSM as a whole.
-Disallow Disable The HSM must operate without masking.
-M of N auto-activation Allow N/A SO can configure the policy to enable or disable the use of the M of N auto-activation feature.
-Disallow The HSM must operate without M of N auto-activation.
-Domestic product algorithms and key sizes available Allow N/A This capability is set prior to shipment to the customer.
-It controls the availability of domestic strength algorithms and ne, eleccaranasis Disallow key sizes.
-The default setting is Allow.
-Modification of personality licenses Allow N/A This capability is set prior to shipment to the customer.
-It controls the ability to modify partition personality licenses in the field.
-The default setting is Disallow.
-Disallow Modification of capabilities Allow - N/A This capability is set prior to shipment to the customer.
-It controls the ability to modify the capability set in the field.
-This capability will only be set to Allow for SafeNet use; it will indundation of supulmities Disallow always be set to Disallow for a module shipped to a customer.
-ECC mechanisms available Allow N/A This capability is set prior to shipment to the customer.
-It controls the availability of ECC mechanisms.
-The default setting is Disallow.
-Disallow Allow Disab SO can configure the policy to enable a partition to be reset if it is locked as a result of exceeding the maximum number of Partition reset failed login attempts.
+Masking Allow C х Enable Disable SO can configure the policy to enable or disable the availability of the masking function for the HSM as a whole.
+Disallow С Disable The HSM must operate without masking.
+Off-board Storage Allow х Enable Disable Off-board storage is used for backup purposes in the Luna PCI stand-alone configuration.
+The SO can enable or disable the use of off-board storage.
+Disallow Х Disable Off-board storage is not allowed in the SA configuration.
+Allow Enable SO can configure the policy to enable or disable the use of the M M of N auto-activation Allow Disable of N auto-activation feature.
+Disallow Х Х Disable The HSM must operate without M of N auto-activation.
+ECC machanisms Allow Х Х Enable This capability is set prior to shipment to the customer.
+It controls ECC mechanisms available , (110 vv ^ Disable the availability of ECC mechanisms.
+Disallow Disable ECC mechanisms are not available.
+Allow v v Enable SO can configure the policy to enable a partition to be reset if it is Partition reset Allow Х Х Disable locked as a result of exceeding the maximum number of failed login attempts.
 Disallow Disable A partition cannot be reset and must be re-created as a result of exceeding the maximum number of failed login attempts.

-2 One and only one means of authentication ("user password" or "trusted path") must be enabled by the policy.
+&lt;sup>1 One and only one means of authentication ("user password" or "trusted path") must be enabled by the policy.
 Therefore, either one or both of the authentication capabilities must be allowed and, if one of the capabilities is disallowed or the policy setting disabled, then the policy setting for the other must be enabled.